JacoboLansac/audits/solo/soar-review.md

     }
 ```

 The issue is that potential donations to the SOAR contract right before liquidity is added would decrease the ratio ETH:SOAR, diminishing the starting price in the pool.
-However, such scenario is unlikely due to the following reasons:
+However, such a scenario is unlikely due to the following reasons:
-- It is probably a non-profitable attack, because the donation would need to be large in order to significantly affect the price
+- It is probably a non-profitable attack because the donation would need to be large to significantly affect the price
 - Presumably, nobody besides the `owner` and seed investors will have SOAR tokens before adding the liquidity

 However, if there is such a wallet, with a large amount of tokens, and incentives to have a smaller starting price, performing the attack is rather trivial: frontrun the `openTrading()` function by donating a large amount of SOAR tokens.

 #### Impact

-The launch price in the liquidity pool can be diminished by an interested frontrunner that has enough SOAR tokens to be donated for such purpose.
+The launch price in the liquidity pool can be diminished by an interested frontrunner that has enough SOAR tokens to be donated for such a purpose.

 #### Proof of concept

 - SOAR token is distributed among seed investors
-- SOAR contract has 0 SOAR tokens in balance
+- SOAR contract has 0 SOAR tokens in the balance
 - admin transfers 100.000 SOAR tokens to the SOAR contract
 - admin calls `openTrading()` with msg.value = 100 ether, expecting that the starting price is `1 ETH : 1000 SOAR` so, `1 SOAR = 0.001 ETHER`.
 - however, a malicious seed investor frontruns `openTrading()` donating 10.000 SOAR tokens, changing the ratio to `1 ETH = 1100 SOAR`, `1 SOAR = 0.000909091 ETHER`

 #### Mitigation

-Instead of relying in the `balanceOf(address(this))` to decide how much SOAR are deployed as liquidity, enable an input argument, and transfer the amount from the `msg.sender` in the same call as `openTrading()`.
+Instead of relying on the `balanceOf(address(this))` to decide how much SOAR is deployed as liquidity, enable an input argument, and transfer the amount from the `msg.sender` in the same call as `openTrading()`.
 This will give much more control of the exact liquidity that is added.

 ```diff
 -   function openTrading() external payable onlyOwner {